cluster-profiler/clpr_d/README.md

 Changelog from v0.1
 ===================
+* Shared pointers all the way.
+* Const-correctness.
-o Shared pointers all the way. o Const-correctness. o Class names were changed. o FIFO listener to input data from pidstat was removed.
-The class proc_reader now provides the parsing capabilities of pidstat. o TCP server was removed.
-An output file is written to disk. o Config class and file provide customization capabilities. o Log class and file provide logging capabilities. o Database design has been simplified. o Process aggregation is at the process-group level, not by user id and start time.
+* Class names were changed.
+* FIFO listener to input data from pidstat was removed.
+The class proc_reader now provides the parsing capabilities of pidstat.
+* TCP server was removed.
+An output file is written to disk.
+* Config class and file provide customization capabilities.
+* Log class and file provide logging capabilities.
+* Database design has been simplified.
+* Process aggregation is at the process-group level, not by user id and start time.